nnhsse202122/BusApp-SE2122/README.md

 #### On Local Host
 To run the Bus App on local host, run `npm run buildStart` using a terminal currently in the home directory of the project.
 This compiles the typescript and starts the server.
 After you see the message `Server is running on port 5182` you’ve started the server successfully.
 Now go to `http://localhost:5182/` to start development.

+#### Debugging
+To debug the Bus App on your development system, run `npm run devstart` using a terminal currently in the home directory of the project.
+Then choose the "Start Debugging" menu item in the "Run" menu.
+You can now set breakpoints in the typescript files.

 ### Production Server Deployment
 1. Create a new EC2 instance used on Ubuntu.
 2. Open ports for HTTP and HTTPS when walking through the EC2 wizard.